Last Updated on October 18, 2021

 There’s no one sales script that you can “plug and play” that will work every time for every type of business.

-But when it comes to making successful sales calls, there are certain things that can give you an edge…
+But when it comes to making successful sales calls or running an outbound call center, there are certain things that can give you an edge…

 Confidence, composure, and charisma – those are all great, but they’re hard to teach, especially through a short blog post like this one.